Question: My iPhone is showing a red bar on its homescreen and says it's disabled. What's going on, and how do I fix it?

 Whichever of those messages you're getting, the cause is the same: An iPod or iPhone gets disabled when someone has entered in an incorrect passcode too many times.

 The passcode is a security measure that you can turn on in the iOS to require people to enter a password in order to use the device.
-If an incorrect passcode is entered 6 consecutive times, the iPod will be disabled.
+If an incorrect passcode is entered 6 consecutive times, the iPod will lock itself and prevent you from entering any new passcode attempts.
 If you enter an incorrect passcode many more than 6 times, you may get the 22 million minutes message (which isn't a real amount of time; obviously you can't wait that long.
 That message is basically something designed to represent a really, really long time).

-If you're seeing the disabled message, that means someone--maybe you, but maybe not (which is potentially a warning sign)--has entered the wrong passcode at least 6 times.
+If you're seeing that message, that means someone--maybe you, but maybe not (which is potentially a warning sign)--has entered the wrong passcode at least 6 times.

 Fixing a Disabled iPod